apache/arrow-site/_posts/2020-04-xx-introducing-arrow-c-data-interface.md

 ## Two simple struct definitions

-To interact with the C Data Interface from you C or C++ level, the only thing you have to include in your code is two struct type declarations (and a couple of ``#define``s for constant values).
+To interact with the C Data Interface at the C or C++ level, the only thing you have to include in your code is two struct type declarations (and a couple of `#define`s for constant values).
 Those declarations only depend on standard C types, and can simply be pasted in a header file.
+Other languages can also participate as long as they provide a Foreign Function Interface layer; this is the case for most modern languages, such as Python (with `ctypes` or `cffi`), Julia, Rust, Go, etc.

 ## Zero-copy data sharing

-The C Data Interface passes Arrow buffers through memory pointers.
+The C Data Interface passes Arrow data buffers through memory pointers.
 So, by construction, it allows you to share data from one runtime to another without copying it.
 Since the data is in standard [Arrow in-memory format](https://arrow.apache.org/docs/format/Columnar.html), its layout is well-defined and unambiguous.

+This design also restricts the C Data Interface to *in-process* data sharing.
+For interprocess communication, we recommend use of the Arrow IPC format.

 ## Reduced marshalling